mikowals/case-sensitive-email-bug/README.md

 The server never logs any output for 'Bob' only for 'bill'.
 The client logs both results as if they completed without error.

+I encountered this in real application with `MAIL_URL` set and using real email addresses.
+The SMTP service does not show any evidence that an email was attempted if the initial client request capitalizes the email.

 ### Server output:

 ```